Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Results

-In Fig.~\ref{fig:continue_more_accurate_grav} we show our result for a simulation that also employs the small fixed time step ($\Delta t \approx 3 \times 10^{-4} \, \mathrm{Gyr}$) and the stricter opening criterion.
-Compared to the previous run with a fixed time step only (shown in Fig.~\ref{fig:continue_fixed_dt}), this improves energy conservation.
-Even better the total energy seems to be conserved at an acceptable level for typical studies employing $N$-body simulations.
-In addition, the central density of the halo stays pretty constant as one would expect it for collisionless DM.
+In Fig.~\ref{fig:continue_sidm}, we show our result for a simulation (green) that also employs the small fixed time step ($\Delta t \approx 3 \times 10^{-4} \, \mathrm{Gyr}$) and the stricter opening criterion.
+Compared to the previous run with a fixed time step only (purple) but of the same size, this improves the energy conservation.
+Furthermore, the total energy appears to be conserved at an acceptable level for typical studies employing $N$-body simulations.
+In addition, the central density of the halo stays pretty constant as we would expect it for collisionless DM.

-\subsubsection{Self-interacting Simulations}
+\subsubsection{Self-interacting simulations}

-Given that our studies with collisionless matter yielded satisfying results in terms of energy conservation, we continue with simulations featuring DM self-interactions.
+Given that our studies with collisionless DM yielded satisfying results in terms of energy conservation, we moved on to simulations featuring DM self-interactions.
 As before, we investigate the use of a fixed time step and a stricter opening criterion.

-We want to point out that the velocity kicks to model the self-interactions break the symplectic nature of the integrator and the time-reversibility.
-In this line, the comparison of Fig.~\ref{fig:cdm_vs_sidm} and Fig.~\ref{fig:continue_cdm} has shown that turning off SIDM improves energy conservation.
+We want to point out that the velocity kicks to model the self-interactions can break the symplectic nature of the integrator and the time-reversibility.
+In this line, the comparison of Figs.~\ref{fig:cdm_vs_sidm} and \ref{fig:continue_cdm} shows that turning off SIDM improves energy conservation.
+However, also the fact that the central density is no longer increasing in the CDM simulations contributes to improving the energy conservation.

-In Fig.~\ref{fig:continue_sidm_fixed_dt} we continue the simulation similar to Fig.~\ref{fig:continue_fixed_dt} with a fixed time step.
-But since we turn on the self-interactions, we require a much smaller time step compared to the collisionless simulations.
-We choose the smallest time step from the fiducial SIDM simulation ($\Delta t \approx 2.2 \times 10^{-7} \, \mathrm{Gyr}$).
+In Fig.~\ref{fig:continue_sidm}, we continue the simulation, similarly to Fig.~\ref{fig:continue_cdm}, with a fixed time step.
+However, since we turn on the self-interactions, we required a much smaller time step compared to the collisionless simulations.
+We chose the smallest time step from the fiducial SIDM simulation ($\Delta t \approx 2.2 \times 10^{-7} \, \mathrm{Gyr}$).
 This makes the simulation extraordinarily expensive and we simulate only a relatively short time.
-Note, that at an even later stage of the collapse phase with a higher central density, the required time step would decrease further.
+The corresponding simulation result is given by the line labelled `SIDM, $\Delta t_\mathrm{SIDM}$'.
+We note that at an even later stage of the collapse phase with a higher central density, the required time step would decrease further.
 The deeper we simulate into the collapse the more expensive the simulation becomes.